Codebuff

 Performance Tips

-• Let Codebuff handle file discovery instead of listing all files
+• Let Codebuff handle file discovery instead of pasting long file lists